How to Survive and Thrive Living in Korea as an EFL Couple

-Housing is a Friend of the EFL Couple
+Housing is a Friend of the EFL Couple in South Korea

-In our first year, Emma and I technically had separate domiciles.
+In our first year, Emma and I technically lived in separate domiciles.
 The "apartments" were tiny 1-room closets with a one-burner electric stove atop a mini-fridge, single basin metal sinks, and a window at about head-level.
 In reality, her apartment functioned mainly as a closet, and we squeezed into my tiny abode, smaller than the average guest bedroom in the U.S. We grew to know each other well very quickly.

-Housing Tips in South Korea
+Housing Tips for Living in South Korea

-Buy a toaster oven; turned out to be completely worth it.
+Buy a toaster oven; it turned out to be completely worth it.
 Ovens are not standard in Korean houses, so this is how you subversively cook your frozen tater tots, pizza, and so on.
 At some point, after all, you will need a break from kimchi and rice.
 Plain old toast becomes quite a treat.

-Helping Each Other Comes Naturally
+For Expats, Helping Each Other Comes Naturally

-Tips for Coping and Integrating
+Tips for Coping and Integrating as an Expat Couple

 Tackle difficult tasks as a team.
 Simple things like buying a subway pass or paying bills can be difficult even after you get the hang of it.
 Sharing the responsibility eases the frustration.
 In addition, it's a classy move to help those aforementioned single friends when possible.

 Become a regular around town.
-Emma and I are both vegetarians, which is surprisingly difficult to explain in Korea.
+Emma and I are vegetarians, which is surprisingly difficult to explain in Korea.
 Consequently, we frequented the same three or four restaurants.
-Our faces became recognized and appreciated by locals to whom we couldn’t even speak.
+Our faces became recognized and appreciated by locals to whom we couldn't speak.

 Scheduling Should Work for You